pimbrouwers/Falco/docs/host.md

 # Host Configuration

 [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) is the web server at the heart of ASP.NET.
 It's performant, secure, and maintained by incredibly smart people.
-To make things more expressive, Falco exposes an optional computation expression.

 ## Registering Services